Shippable/admiral/releaseNotes/master.md

 ### Fixes

-- **Performance improvements on the admin job status page**: Load time on the admin job status page should now be noticeably faster than before.
+- **Performance improvements on the Admin/Monitor/Job Status page**: Load time on the Admin/Monitor/Job Status page should now be noticeably faster on servers with a large number of jobs.

 ## History